Yaya-Cout/Nwagyu/src/reference/firmware/slots.md

 ## Epsilon

-On the stock OS, each slot contain a kernel, an userland, an username and an exam mode storage zone.
+On the stock OS, each slot contain a [kernel], an [userland], an username and an exam mode storage zone.
 In most cases, both slots contains the same OS version.
 Having two copies of the OS doesn't have a big benefit in their case:
 <!-- TODO: Link to headers page for userland and username -->